INSIDE: Roam the Gnome’s Guide to the 2-7 year old exhibition at the Cite des enfants Paris Science Museum.

 Here’s a little bit of detail about the five different sections in this cool place to visit in Paris with toddlers and young ones.

-It’s the number one of things to do in Paris with toddlers.
+This Science Museum is number one of things to do in Paris with toddlers.

 Kids need to put on a smock so they don’t get saturated but there’s not much hope of that!